 St Bonaventure's is not a cheque book school.
-However, the school operates a bank account for the imprest, School fund and Extended Services.
+However, the school operates a bank account for the imprest.
 Bank reconciliations are an important element of financial control, since they can prove the accuracy of the accounts.
-Bank reconciliation involves comparing what has been spent from St Bonaventures accounts with the bank statement relating to the same period.
+Bank reconciliation involves comparing what has been spent from St Bonaventures imprest account with the bank statement relating to the same period.
 If the two records do not match (excluding uncleared cheques and receipts), the discrepancies are investigated.
 This process will uncover any fraud or mistakes in the accounts.